iflowfor8hours/6112884-pro-micro-controller/README.markdown

 ## Installation

 To get up and running on Mac, you'll need some stuff.
 I recommend starting by installing Homebrew, which if you don't have it, is rad as hell.
 As always, `brew update` before you begin.
+I'd also recommend installing [Crosspack for AVR](https://www.obdev.at/products/crosspack/index.html), which is a development environment for AVR microcontrollers, and at the very least it will make sure you've got the right USB drivers.

 You'll also need:

 - Python
 - Pip
 - Python serial (install with pip)
 - libusb (brew install libUSB, or brew search it and find the version that works for you)